ASSNAKE/assnake/README.md

 Metagenomics data is stored in `{prefix}/{df}/reads/{preproc}/{sample}/{sample}_{strand}.fastq.gz`.
 Usage of prefix allows you to store data on different disks, or structure your data by host species, and generally provides more flexibility. `preproc` is short for *preprocessing* and carries information about how you, well, *preprocessed* your data :).
 You can cascade preprocessing steps using `__` as a delimeter.

 ### Reference data
 Reference data is stored inside the `database` directory.
 It includes various databases and fasta files.
 Fasta files are stored in `fna_db_dir` and inside that folder you can nest folders as deep as you like.
-For example: `handplaced/RNAbacteriophages/Escherichia_virus_Qbeta/Escherichia_virus_Qbeta_genomic.fa`
+For example: `handplaced/RNAbacteriophages/Escherichia_virus_Qbeta/Escherichia_virus_Qbeta_genomic.fa` When asking for output mapped file just replace `/` with `__` in path.

 ### Assembly
 You need to configure `assembly_dir`where assembles will be stored.
 Final contigs will be stored in `fna_db_dir`.